MegaMajster27/MegaMajster27/README.md

-C
+C,
-JavaScript (front- and backend)
+JavaScript (front- and backend),
-HTML
+HTML,
-CSS
+CSS,
-Java
+Java,
 MSWLogo
 <!---
 MegaMajster27/MegaMajster27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.